apify/apify-docs/content/academy/expert_scraping_with_apify/crawlee.md

 - Puppeteer + Playwright (as headless browser managers)
 - Request + Cheerio (for downloading and parsing HTML)

-This library factors away and manages the hard parts of the scraping/automation development under the hood, such as:
+The Crawlee library factors away and manages the hard parts of the scraping/automation development under the hood, such as:

 - Autoscaling
 - Request concurrency